replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Vendor Portal

-The vendor portal is the web browser that you can use to package and manage applications.
+The Replicated vendor portal is the web browser that you can use to package and manage applications.
 You define Kubernetes manifest files, including application and custom resource manifests.
 These files describe to the app manager how to package the application for distribution.
 Alternatively, you can use Helm charts.
 You can also manage other artifacts, such as customer license files, image registries, and release channels.

 ![Create an Application in the Vendor Portal](/images/guides/kots/create-application.png)